 Negative thought #2: You are the prisoner of your own habits

-We know what is like to live day by day doing the same things.
+We know what it’s like to live day by day doing the same things.
 It feels like we’re hamsters running on a wheel, over and over again.
 Our incapacity of thinking otherwise is dominating our lives.
 The habit is what makes a couple argue on the same subjects every day.
 We indulge in sedentarism and in the cycle work-home-work-home because it feels this is everything we know.
 We prefer to do what we’ve been doing our entire life because we dislike the changes in our lifestyle.
 If you don’t include these habits into the negative thoughts category, you might think this is a shortcut that puts the mind on auto-pilot.

 Habits are safe for the mind because we do what we always do.
 But for the evolution of the spirit and personality, habits are the poison.
 Like Albert Einstein said “Insanity: doing the same thing over and over again and expecting different results.“.
 So you can’t expect your life to improve if you hold tight to your old habits.
 Remember that you were not born with any of the habits you have now.
 You learned each one of them with time, so you can learn new and better habits to replace the old and obsolete ones.